alberto-lorente/stir-fried-data/README.md

 Train a clustering model with using KMeans to predict two distinct clusters, including:

-* Each person's collected biography text.
+* Text: Each person's collected biography text.
 * Knowledge Graph: Each person's collected facts, linearise as a single string for processing.

 For both data inputs, conduct a comparative analysis by calculating various supervised and unsupervised metrics, along with visualisations to illustrate the differences between the clusters formed from textual and knowledge graph.